wp-plugins/top-comments/readme.txt

 == Description ==

+Top Comments is a simple, easy to setup and manage comments rating plugin.
+It adds the current score and the voting button at the end of each comment.
+Also displays the score in the comments RSS feed and in the admin area.

-Top Comments uses AJAX to process the votes and displays the comments rating on the site, in RSS feeds and in the admin area.
-Also can display the top rated comments in the sidebar with template tag or widget.
+The plugin uses AJAX to process the votes and has several methods to prevent cheating (multiple consecutive votes).
+It also can display the top rated comments in the sidebar by using template tag or widget.

 Uses the JavaScript anti-bot checks from [WP-Hashcash](http://wordpress.org/extend/plugins/wp-hashcash/) by [ecb29](http://wordpress.org/extend/plugins/profile/ecb29) and [donncha](http://wordpress.org/extend/plugins/profile/donncha).
 The "Thumbs Up" icon is by [Matt Thomas](http://iammattthomas.com/).